langurmonkey/website-source/content/resume/index.md

   </p>
 </div>
 <div id="objective">
-  <p>I am a software engineer expert in various java technologies such as J2EE, GWT and Android.
+  <p>I am a software engineer expert in various java technologies and doing research in scientific visualisation.
 I am fascinated by the physics of nature and have a strong interest for physics simulations.
 I have lately developed a passion for game programming techniques.</p>
 </div>
 <dl class="cv">
   <dt class="cv">Experience</dt>